Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Introduction

 \section{Introduction}

-Owing to the enormous volume of online data, there is an ever increasing need for contextually relevant recommendations in a variety of domains and use-cases, e.g. recommending movies, articles to read, places to visit, etc. An appropriate definition of \emph{contextual recommendation} obviously relies on a precise definition of the \emph{context} itself.
-Generally speaking, it can be argued that the more fine-grained the definition of the context is to a system, the better is its potential for providing more personally relevant information to users at specific points in time, specifically focused and tailored to their \emph{context}.
+Finding value in the enormous volumes of online data increasingly requires the use of effective methods for contextually relevant recommendations.
+For example, recommending movies, articles to read, places to visit.
+The definition of \emph{contextual recommendation} depends on the precise definition of \emph{context} which is being used.
+Generally speaking, it can be argued that the more fine-grained the definition of the context is to a system, the greater is its potential for providing more personally relevant information to the user at specific points in time, specifically focused and tailored to their \emph{context} \cite{Arampatzis_ToIS2017, yu2015survey, modelingUPref_usingEmbedding_Jarana_Craig_Iadh_2016}.

-To illustrate the point that systems addressing a multiple number of fine-grained contexts are potentially more beneficial to users, imagine two systems $A$ and $B$, where the former only keeps track of a user's geographic location, whereas the latter additionally keeps track of other qualifiers associated with the location, e.g., the specific purpose of the user to visiting that location, whether the user is alone while visiting the place or she is with her friends or family, the season, day or hour of the visit, etc. It can be hypothesized from this example that system $B$, in comparison to system $A$, could potentially provide more selective and relevant recommendations to its user about places to visit, and activities to do.
-This is because system $B$ could potentially reason that museums would not be the best place to recommend if the purpose of the user's current trip is business.
-On the other hand, it is rather difficult for system $A$ to exclude such non-relevant suggestions because of the lack of adequately informative context.
+To illustrate this point that systems addressing multiple fine-grained contexts can potentially be more beneficial to users, imagine two systems $A$ and $B$, where the former only keeps track of a user's geographic location, whereas the latter additionally keeps track of other qualifiers associated with the location, e.g., the specific purpose of the user to visiting that location, whether the user is alone while visiting the place or she is with her friends or family, the season, day or hour of the visit, etc. It can be hypothesized that this example that this system $B$, in comparison to system $A$, could potentially provide more selective and relevant recommendations to its user about places to visit, and activities to do.
+This is because system $B$ might provide more reliably selected recommendations by reasoning using locational context information.
+For example, by reasoning that museums would not be the best place to recommend if the purpose of the user's current trip is business.
+Without this locational information, it would be rather difficult for system $A$ to exclude such non-relevant suggestions because of the lack of adequately informative context.